gitlabhq/gitlabhq/doc/pages/README.md

+---
+redirect_to: '../user/project/pages/index.md'
+---

-This document was moved to [pages/index.md](../user/project/pages/index.md).
+This document was moved to [another location](../user/project/pages/index.md).